Nonsteroidal anti-inflammatory drug: Interactions

-NSAIDs reduce kidney blood flow and thereby decrease the efficacy of diuretics, and inhibit the elimination of lithium and methotrexate.
+Nonsteroidal anti-inflammatory drugs reduce kidney blood flow and thereby decrease the efficacy of diuretics, and inhibit the elimination of lithium and methotrexate.

-NSAIDs cause decreased ability to form blood clots, which can increase the risk of bleeding when combined with other drugs that also decrease blood clotting, such as warfarin.
+Nonsteroidal anti-inflammatory drugs cause decreased ability to form blood clots, which can increase the risk of bleeding when combined with other drugs that also decrease blood clotting, such as warfarin.

-NSAIDs may aggravate hypertension (high blood pressure) and thereby antagonize the effect of antihypertensives, such as ACE inhibitors.
+Nonsteroidal anti-inflammatory drugs may aggravate hypertension (high blood pressure) and thereby antagonize the effect of antihypertensives, such as ACE inhibitors.

-NSAIDs may interfere and reduce effectiveness of SSRI antidepressants through inhibiting TNFα and IFNγ, both of which are cytokine derivatives.
+Nonsteroidal anti-inflammatory drugs may interfere and reduce effectiveness of SSRI antidepressants through inhibiting TNFα and IFNγ, both of which are cytokine derivatives.
 NSAIDs, when used in combination with SSRIs, increase the risk of adverse gastrointestinal effects.
 NSAIDs, when used in combination with SSRIs, increase the risk of internal bleeding and brain hemorrhages.

 Various widely used NSAIDs enhance endocannabinoid signaling by blocking the anandamide-degrading membrane enzyme fatty acid amide hydrolase (FAAH).

-NSAIDs may reduce the effectiveness of antibiotics.
+Nonsteroidal anti-inflammatory drugs may reduce the effectiveness of antibiotics.
 An in-vitro study on cultured bacteria found that adding NSAIDs to antibiotics reduced their effectiveness by around 20%.

 The concomitant use of NSAIDs with alcohol and/or tobacco products significantly increases the already elevated risk of peptic ulcers during NSAID therapy.